 - A lipoma – a lump made up of fatty tissue

-- A skin cyst – a lump filled with fluid
+- A cyst – a lump filled with fluid

 It can be hard to tell a lipoma or cyst from something more serious.
-An expert sarcoma
+If your GP is unsure,

 Investigations and tests